ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 You can now navigate through your website with a Content Tree.
 It will allow you to easily browse your content in the Back Office.
-Each Content Item has unique icon that helps identify it without opening.
+Each Content Item has a unique icon that helps you identify it without opening.
-Hidden Content items are instantly blurred out.

 ![Content Tree in the menu](img/left_menu_tree.png "Content Tree in the menu")